OBOAcademy/obook/docs/lesson/pull-requests.md

 # GitHub Pull Request Workflow

 ## Update the local copy of the ontology
-1. In GitHub Dekstop, navigate to your local ontology directory of your ontology
+1. In GitHub Desktop, navigate to your local ontology directory of your ontology
 2. Make sure you are on the master/main branch and click Pull origin (or Fetch origin)

 ## Create a New Working Branch